 Due to their simple construction and materials, metal playsets often come in at a lower price point than wood playsets.
 However, if you’re shopping for top-of-the-line metal playsets that are the same quality as commercial playground equipment, you’ll find that they’re much more expensive than most wooden playsets.

-Need more info before you make a decision?
-Learn the ins and outs of vinyl swing sets too in our Wood vs. Vinyl Playset comparison and get all of our best tips in our How to Choose a Swing Set guide!
+Need more info before you commit to a metal or wood playset?
+Learn the ins and outs of vinyl swing sets too in our Wood vs. Vinyl Playset comparison and get all of our best tips in our How to Choose a Backyard Playset guide!